mimuc/app-ins-gruene/README.md

 - [Database Tools and SQL](https://www.jetbrains.com/help/idea/relational-databases.html): **IntelliJ Ultimate** → Settings (`Ctrl + Alt + S`) → Plugins → Marketplace → Database Tools and SQL _(see also the [documentation](https://www.jetbrains.com/help/idea/accessing-android-sqllite-databases-from-product.html))_
 - [Database Inspector](https://developer.android.com/studio/inspect/database) _(only for debugging)_: **Android Studio** → Menu Bar → View → Tool Windows → Database Inspector

+### Update licenses / dependencies

+We use the [License Tools Plugin for Android](https://github.com/cookpad/LicenseToolsPlugin) to maintain the dependencies.
+Copy the file `app/src/main/assets/licenses.yml` to `app` and exexute `./gradlew checkLicenses`.
+Copy the missing licenses to the `generated` list.
+Add custom dependencies to the `custom` list.

 ## How to run tests?

 ```